lgautier/fastq-and-furious/README.md

 ## Installation

-Python >= 3.5 (with headers) and a C compiler are the only requirements.
+Python >= 3.5 (with headers) and a C99-compliant compiler are the only requirements.

 ```